Radwag/WeighingWebHook/README.md

 ![Alt text](en_header.png)

-  Radwag terminals, balances and scales enable export of weighing records not only to a USB flash drive or via external software (E2R, RST Report, etc.) but also using the convenient RestApi.
+  Radwag Linux system based terminals, balances and scales enable export of weighing records not only to a USB flash drive or via external software (E2R, RST Report, etc.) but also using the convenient RestApi.

 ![Alt text](terminals.png)